 Becoming an independent faculty of the University of Debrecen (presently uniting 15 different faculties) was preceded by a 10-year period of development.
-Establishment and launch of 5 different postgraduate and one graduate training programmes as well as the establishment of a doctoral programme were carried out by the teaching staff of the faculty with the effective support of the University of Debrecen.
-As a result of these efforts the Faculty became a unique, internationally recognized, and competitive training centre in Hungary.
-According to the Bologna process the Faculty has established and from 2006 and 2007 launched its Bachelor's and Master's training programmes in the field of public health and health sciences.
-With its 3 Bachelor's and 5 Master's training programmes with 6 Postgraduate courses, the Faculty of Public Health offers a rich variety of learning experience at present.
-There are two Doctoral programmes available since 2009.
+Establishment and launching of 5 different postgraduate and one graduate training programs as well as the establishment of a doctoral program were carried out by the teaching staff of the faculty with the effective support of the University of Debrecen.
+As a result of these efforts the Faculty became a unique, internationally recognized and competitive training center in Hungary.
+According to the Bologna process the Faculty has established and from 2006 and 2007 launched its bachelor and master training programs in the field of public health and health sciences.
+With its 3 bachelor, 5 master training programs and 6 postgraduate courses, the Faculty of Public Health offers a rich variety of learning experience at present.
+There are two doctoral programs available since 2009.